roman-milk/roman-milk.github.io/a-tale-of-ants-and-termites.md

+===

- ****** A Tale of Ants and Termites ****** byJust_Plain_Bob© I think I managed to get through the weekend without tipping Mandy off that all was not well.
+I think I managed to get through the weekend without tipping Mandy off that all was not well.
 She didn't get a morning phone call because for the next four months I would be home in the mornings.
 She would either need to talk to the man on the phone in her office, on her cell or after I had gone to work.
 I made a mental note to ask Hal if we could put a voice activated tape recorder in her car like the one she had put into mine.

  ++++++++++++++++++++++++++++++++++++++++++++++++